ixnewton/Shortwave-MPRIS/README.md

 - **Why I cannot edit stations anymore?**

     The edit feature is disabled because of vandalism.
 I cannot change this.
-[More information here](http://www.radio-browser.info/gui/#/) and [here](https://github.com/segler-alex/radiobrowser-api/issues/39)
+[More information here](http://www.radio-browser.info/gui/#/) and [here](https://github.com/segler-alex/radiobrowser-api/issues/39).

-- **Is Shortwave compatible with the Librem 5 / PinePhone?**
+- **Is Shortwave compatible with Linux phones?**

     Yes!
 We use the awesome [libadwaita](https://gitlab.gnome.org/GNOME/libadwaita) library to make the interface adaptive.
 The easiest way to get it on your phone is using the Flatpak package.
 [Flathub](https://flathub.org/apps/details/de.haeckerfelix.Shortwave) provides aarch64 packages.